Conservation in Focus

-This page contains technical articles and conservation records for interesting or unusual projects; new material will be regularly introduced.
-The section also invites material addressing matters regarding the philosophy and ethics of conservation from practicing conservators.
+This page contains event reports, technical articles and conservation records for interesting or unusual projects; new material will be regularly introduced.
+The section also invites material addressing matters regarding the philosophy and ethics of conservation from practising conservators.
 Primary academic publications relating to the philosophy and ethics of conservation are also included.
 Initially some of these will be limited to ISBN numbers for information; however, it is intended that in time there will be direct links to published material.
 It is intended that this resource will build, providing useful reference and promoting debate amongst conservators.

 Please note that this is not a web forum, discussion of published material will be allowed by submission of material expressing alternative viewpoints; however, personal comments against individuals will certainly not be allowed.

 The working group feel that the BSMGP has an important role to play in the advancement of stained glass conservation and welcomes any comments and supporting material.